ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-2-1.md

-Chapter 2: Setting Writing Goals: Benefits of Setting Writing Goals
+Benefits of Setting Writing Goals
 ===================================================================

 Setting writing goals is an essential aspect of becoming a productive nonfiction writer.
 In this chapter, we will explore the benefits of setting writing goals and how they can help you achieve success.